-A spreadsheet helps organize the day-to-day rental operations.
+A spreadsheet organize the day-to-day rental operations.
 Excel is a preferred choice, because of its ubiquity, flexibility, and agility to add information.
 Google Sheets has also gained popularity in recent years.
 This article discusses the benefits, but also the limitations, of using Excel for your rental management.
 Most importantly, this article includes a free, downloadable Excel and Google Sheets document for your rental property management.

 - Property Marketing - the description that sells the property, the features and amenities, the beautiful photographs, and other listing information